 WHAT I LOVE ABOUT THIS FILM

-I credit this as the reason why the relationships in Toys in the Attic resonate with so much emotional authenticity for me.
-Even when the sometimes-overreaching aspects of a melodramatic subplot—involving a land swindle and an emotionally abused wife (Nan Martin) seeking escape—threaten to overwhelm what I found to be most compelling about the film as a whole: the relationship between the three siblings and the threat Lily poses as a clingy interloper in their long-established cycle of dysfunction.
+I credit this as the reason why the relationships in Toys in the Attic resonate with so much emotional authenticity.
+Even when the sometimes-overreaching aspects of a melodramatic subplot—involving a land swindle and an emotionally abused wife (Nan Martin) seeking escape—threaten to overwhelm the proceedings, what remains compelling are the complex dynamics in the relationship between the three siblings, and the threat Lily poses as a clingy interloper in their long-established cycle of dysfunction.

 |The selfish, crippling side of love rears its head when the|